thoughtbot/maintaining-open-source-projects/book/02-community.md

 The project’s website (or the README file for GitHub hosted projects) are the landing page.
 As the first encounter between your audience and your project it should be clear and welcoming.
 This is a good place to link to the communication channels of the project, and to explain how and why to use them.
-Describe why the project exists and how to use each.
-Remember you are helping your community become users of your project, and helping them help you.
+Remember, you are helping your community become users of your project, and helping them help you.

 Any kind of participation is useful to a nascent project.
 You can see where people struggle, why they struggle, and how could the software or documentation